Nizari–Seljuk conflicts: Further Ismaili expansion and schism during the Seljuk civil war of 1092–1105

-The Nizari were very successful during the reign of Barkiyaruq, especially after 1096.
-Besides consolidating their positions and seizing new strongholds, they managed to spread the da'wa into the towns as well as Barkiyaruq's court and army, thereby directly meddling in the Seljuk affairs.
-Despite assassination attempts against Barkiyaruq himself, the opposing Seljuk factions often blamed him for the assassination (attempt)s against their officers and accused all Barkiyaruq's soldiers of Ismailism.

-By 1100, da'i Ahmad ibn Abd al-Malik, the son of the prominent da'i Abd al-Malik ibn Attash, managed to capture the strategic fortress of Shahdiz just outside the Seljuk capital Isfahan.
+The Nizaris were successful during the reign of Berkyaruq, especially after 1096.
+Besides consolidating their positions and seizing new strongholds, they spread the da'wa into the towns as well as Berkyaruq's court and army, thereby directly meddling in Seljuk affairs.
+Despite assassination attempts against Berkyaruq himself, the opposing Seljuk factions often blamed him for the assassination attempts against their officers and accused all Berkyaruq's soldiers of subscribing to Ismailism.
+By 1100, the da'i Ahmad ibn Abd al-Malik, the son of the prominent da'i Abd al-Malik ibn Attash, captured the strategic fortress of Shahdiz just outside the Seljuk capital Isfahan.
 Ahmad reportedly converted 30,000 people in the region and began collecting taxes from several nearby districts.
 A second fortress, Khanlanjan (Bazi) located south of Isfahan was also seized.

-In response to this growing Nizari power, Barkiyaruq reached an agreement with Sanjar in 1101 to exterminate all Nizaris in their subordinate regions, i.e. western Persia and Khurasan, respectively.
-Barkiyaruq supported massacres of the Nizaris in Isfahan and purged his army by executing suspected Ismaili officers, while the Abbasid caliph al-Mustazhir persecuted suspected Nizaris in Baghdad and killed some of them, as requested by Barkiyaruq.
+In response to growing Nizari power, Berkyaruq reached an agreement with Sanjar in 1101 to exterminate all Nizaris in their subordinate regions, i.e. western Persia and Khurasan, respectively.
+Berkyaruq supported massacres of the Nizaris in Isfahan and purged his army by executing suspected Ismaili officers, while the Abbasid caliph al-Mustazhir persecuted suspected Nizaris in Baghdad and killed some of them, as requested by Berkyaruq.
 Meanwhile, Sanjar's campaign commanded by emir Bazghash against Quhistan caused much damage to the region.
 In 1104, another campaign in Quhistan destroyed the city of Tabas and many Nizaris were massacred; however, no stronghold was lost and the Nizaris maintained their overall position; in fact, in 1104–1105, the Nizaris of Turshiz campaigned as far west as Rayy.
 The Nizaris expanded into Kirman too, and even won the Seljuk ruler of Kerman, Iranshah ibn Turanshah (1097–1101).
-Prompted by the local Sunni ulama' (Islamic scholars), the townspeople soon deposed and executed him.
+Prompted by the local Sunni ulama (Islamic scholars), the townspeople soon deposed and executed him.

 Nizari mission in Syria

 Most Ismailis of Syria had originally recognized al-Musta'li as their Imam (see above).
-However, the vigorous Nizari da'wa soon replaced the doctrine of the declining Fatimids there, particularly in Aleppo and the Jazr region, such that the Syrian Musta'li community was reduced to an insignificant element by 1130.
+However, the vigorous Nizari da'wa soon replaced the doctrine of the declining Fatimids there, particularly in Aleppo and the nearby Jazr region, such that the Syrian Musta'li community was reduced to an insignificant element by 1130.
 Nevertheless, the Nizari mission in Syria proved to be more challenging than in Persia: their fledgling presence in Aleppo and later Damascus was soon eliminated, and they acquired a cluster of mountain strongholds only after a half-century of continuous efforts.
 The methods of struggle of the da'is in Syria were the same as those in Persia: acquiring strongholds as bases for activity in the nearby areas, selective elimination of prominent enemies, and temporary alliances with various local factions, including Sunnis and the Crusaders, to reach objectives.